perrywink/amplify-tdf-services/README.md

 **Installing dependencies and running it locally**
 1. Run `npm install`
 2. Run `npm run dev` and open `localhost:3000` on the browser

-## Live Site
-- The live site link is (here)[https://main.d16fbxf01y0g08.amplifyapp.com/]
-- To access the website, please create a new account and verify it via your email.

 ## Tradeoffs
 - For the purposes of this code challenge, I have not setup a separate environment for production and local, which would be ideal in a real-app setting.